filecoin-project/devgrants/rfp-proposals/rfp-proposal-substrate-storage-layer.md

 ## Deliverables
 * A relayer to interact between Substrate and Filecoin
 * A reusable Substrate runtime module (pallet) that enables interaction with Filecoin
-* A Substrate node that enables calling WASM inside runtime
+* A Substrate node that enables preliminary WASM call inside runtime
 * Full documentation about the relayer and the pallet
 * A deployed web front end that enables the public to try this system and its corresponding tutorial
 * A demo video